Wreckstation/iConsultancy/README.md

 ## How to run
 1. Installation of Python version 3.8 is needed.
 This step is only necessary for a one-time installation.
    [Download the latest Python update here!](https://www.python.org/)
    - If Python is already installed, check to ensure python is up-to-date by running.
-   - To check for python version:
+Check for python version based on OS:
      |   OS   |                             Method                               |
      | ------ | ---------------------------------------------------------------- |
      | Windows| Open Windows Powershell and run `python --version` or `python -V`|